nebari-dev/nebari/docs/source/installation/login.md

 qhub keycloak -c qhub-config.yaml adduser <username> <password>
 ```

-This will create a user called bob with the initial password provided.
+This will create a user  `<username>` with the initial password provided.
 Omit the password completely if you are using GitHub or Auth0.
 > NOTE: This will also add the user to 'analyst' group.

 ## Login to QHub